mykagrove/mykagrove/README_how-to-get-jekyll-going.md

 (Install ruby first if need be)

-gem install jekyll
+# install everything in the gemfile by running:
-gem install jekyll-sitemap
+gem install bundle
+bundle

 jekyll build --watch